Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 Interview with Eric Campos, CEO, Grameen Crédit Agricole Foundation

-Perhaps because it's a highly effective tool for combating poverty, microfinance is a central issue in rethinking the global economy.
-The health crisis and its impact on the poorest populations have only reinforced this urgent need for financial inclusion.
+Perhaps because it's a highly effective lever for combating poverty, microfinance is a central issue in rethinking the global economy.
+The health crisis and its effects on the poorest populations have only reinforced this urgent need for financial inclusion.
 Paperjam Luxembourg spotlights an interview with Eric Campos, Managing Director of the Grameen Crédit Agricole Foundation.

 Why is microfinance a topic that concerns you?